ifonseca69/ai-case-study/README.md

 * [**SparkCognition**  specializes in artificial intelligence (AI) solutions across various sectors, including  **energy, manufacturing, government, education, and retail**](https://www.sparkcognition.com/)[](https://www.sparkcognition.com/).
 [Their products and services enable predictive maintenance, fraud detection, and cybersecurity, with a focus on preventing zero-day attacks](https://www.cbinsights.com/company/sparkcognition)

-* Certainly!
-Over the past 5–10 years,  **SparkCognition**  has been at the forefront of AI innovation, driving advancements across various domains.
+* Over the past 5–10 years,  **SparkCognition**  has been at the forefront of AI innovation, driving advancements across various domains.
 Here are some notable trends and innovations:

 1.  **Unicorn Status**: In  **2022**, SparkCognition achieved unicorn status as one of the few AI tech startups despite economic challenges.
 [Their success is a testament to their groundbreaking solutions](https://www.sparkcognition.com/2022-in-review-a-year-of-growth-and-innovation/)[](https://www.sparkcognition.com/2022-in-review-a-year-of-growth-and-innovation/).